 Water Resources Law deals with historical observations on the evolution and development of Australian water resource policy reform; the establishment of statutory water resource planning and the transition to new water access rights regimes; water access rights at common law; the contemporary statutory foundations of water access rights; the water resource planning system; and the law and policy of water trading in Australia.
 It is delivered intensively in four seminars over two weeks (two seminars in each of two weeks), and will involve closely supervised research assignments.

-- evaluate developments in the law, concepts and theories of water resource management in Australia, and examine the relationship between those developments and contemporary practice
+- evaluate developments in chosen areas of water resources law, and critically examine the relationship between those developments and contemporary theory or practice (PO 1);

-- undertake, interpret and evaluate legal research using advanced legal research methodologies and techniques relevant to water resources management
+- undertake, interpret and evaluate research concerning water resources law using advanced legal research methodologies and techniques (PO 3); and

-- articulate advanced knowledge of water resources management law in written or oral presentation.
+- 4. articulate advanced knowledge of water resources law in written presentations (PO 4).

 |1.||Australian water resource policy reform||25.00|